 - Sign in to the Oracle Cloud Infrastructure Console.

-- Click the navigation menu and select Marketplace.
+- Click the navigation menu , select Marketplace, and then click All Applications.

 - Select the compartment in which to create the stack.By default the stack compartment is used to contain the domain compute instances and network resources.
 If later on you specify a network compartment on the Configure Variables page of the Create Stack wizard, then only the compute instances are created in the stack compartment that you select here.

-- Select the Terms and Restrictions check box, and then click Launch Stack.The Create Stack wizard is displayed.
+- Select the Oracle Standard Terms and Restrictions check box, and then click Launch Stack.The Create Stack wizard is displayed.

 Specify Stack Information